cbaeucsd/CSE15L-Lab-Reports/lab-report-4-week-8.md

 <img src="{{ site.baseurl}}/docs/assets/images/lab-report-4/S2_altfail.png" width="800"> <br>
 Output of other group's repository, stored one link incorrectly<br><br>
 We must alter our overspecific isValidURL method to account for non-typical URLs.
 Otherwise, the main thing we need to fix would be for nested parenthesized URLs.
 We would have to count how many ( are after the first, and make sure we get the full link at the right ).
 If there aren't enough ) for each (, we do not have a valid hyperlink.
-This part could potentially be done in around 7-20 lines of code, or could require a major redesign of the code.
+This part could potentially be done in around 13-20 lines of code.

 </details>